maarxx/FirefightingControls/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-It provides a button to dynamically change the Area used for Firefighting, to something other than Home area.
+The mod provides a button to dynamically change the Area used for Firefighting, to something other than Home area.

 We're on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2324534687